Augustyniak/RATreeView/README.md

 This method informs delegate that specific row will be expanded due to the user interaction (selection by the user).

+	- (void)treeView:(RATreeView *)treeView didExpandRowForItem:(id)item treeNodeInfo:(RATreeNodeInfo *)treeNodeInfo

+This method informs delegate that specific row was expanded due to the user interaction (selection by the user).

     - (BOOL)treeView:(RATreeView *)treeView shouldCollapaseRowForItem:(id)item treeNodeInfo:(RATreeNodeInfo *)treeNodeInfo;

 This methods ask the delegate whether row for the provided *item* should be collapsed due to the user interaction.
 Called for expanded rows with at least one child.
 By default row would be collapsed.